-Many dentists have been approached by dental service organizations (DSOs) with offers to buy their practices with certain terms and conditions, not to mention financing and capitalization at the ready.
+Many dentists have been approached by dental service organizations (DSOs) with offers to buy their practises with certain terms and conditions, not to mention financing and capitalization at the ready.
 Venture capitalists – groups of wealthy business-minded dentists – and other investors have contributed capital and built the business model the DSO uses for the acquisition process.
-Dentists who have been asked to sell their practices are typically offered an arrangement whereby they can continue to work for compensation and, as an added bonus, receive a percentage of the overall profits.
+Dentists who have been asked to sell their practises are typically offered an arrangement whereby they can continue to work for compensation and, as an added bonus, receive a percentage of the overall profits.
 It is worth noting that an experienced management team of legal, accounting, and other advisory members helps run a DSO.

 What is a dental service organization?